 We believe every student should be exposed to making or experiencing art during their four years on campus.
 Today's students have grown up in a highly designed, technologically innovative environment, and contemporary art and art history must be taught in all dimensions—2D, 3D, and multi-media.
 To teach art to today's students, Knox recently opened a new facility for studio art and art history.

-Thanks to a lead gift of $5 million from Dick '57 and Joan Whitcomb '56, combined with gifts from more than 70 other donors, Knox created the new Whitcomb Art Center, where Knox faculty and students can study, create, and share art.
-Fundraising opportunities remain; please contact Advancement if you'd like to contribute to this innovative new home for art and art history.
+Thanks to a lead gift of $5 million from Dick '57 and Joan Whitcomb '56, combined with gifts from more than 170 other donors, Knox created the new Whitcomb Art Center, where Knox faculty and students can study, create, and share art.
+A few fundraising opportunities remain; please contact Advancement if you'd like to contribute to this innovative new home for art and art history.

 With newly available space, we are currently exploring plans to renovate our existing Ford Center for Fine Arts into a performance center for music, theatre, and dance.

 Six million dollars is needed to revitalize Old Main, George Davis Hall and Seymour Library to ensure that Knox's historic facilities will be outfitted to serve today's and tomorrow's students.
 Elevators in Old Main and George Davis Hall will make these buildings fully accessible, and both of these buildings, as well as Seymour Library, will be enhanced with state-of-the-art classrooms and teaching forums, to meet evolving teaching needs.